-1.1.
-Policy: The Science Party supports further investment in Medicare as a universal health care scheme for all Australians.
+1.1: The Science Party supports further investment in Medicare as a universal health care scheme for all Australians.

-1.2.
-Discussion: One of the Science Party's principles is that quality health care should be afforded to all people, regardless of whether they have the ability to pay up-front.
+One of the Science Party's principles is that high-quality health care should be afforded to all people, regardless of whether they have the ability to pay up-front.
 The Australian system is currently a hybrid system of private and public health care; one of several models in use around the world.
 Our system delivers good outcomes to patients at a cost (as a percentage of GDP) comparable to most developed nations.
 Any changes to this system should be the result of a review that aims to improve the system; not an attempt to shave short-term costs from primary points of care without regard to the long-term consequences.

-1.3.
-Policy: The Science Party supports the addition of non-aesthetic, basic dental care to the Medicare scheme.
+1.2: The Science Party supports the addition of non-aesthetic, basic dental care to the Medicare scheme.

 2. Aging to be treated as a disease

-The Science Party believes that aging, although a natural process, does not have to be inevitable.
+Aging, although a natural process, does not have to be inevitable.